Poerilla/threejs/README.md

-Visualizing network packet data using three.js
+Visualizing network packet data using three.js,
+The name of the company is Cybvernetiq, which (as interpreted by this developer) is a portmanteau of the words Skynet and Cyberdyne.
+In that spirit this little project is called "The Resistance", because as cyber security analysts we are the good guys!

 ## Run project
 open file in browser - packet_visuals.html